apache/incubator-ponymail-foal/server/README.md

 # Pony Mail Foal - Backend UI Server

-This is the (as of yet incomplete) backedn server for the Foal UI.
+This is the (as of yet incomplete) backend server for the Foal UI.
 While it works on all-public archives with searching, threads, emails and sources, the AAA (Access, Authentication and Authorization) plugin is not yet complete, in part due to waiting for OAuth to be completed.